knobs-dials/straceD/README.md

 ## TODO

-* the subprocess code had more issues than I thought, there are still zombies.
-Working on it.
+* the subprocess code had zombie issues.
+Though I think I fixed it, I should read up a bit more on edge cases.

-* pass through strace -e filtering